ukceh-rse/rsecon25-bof-ai/submission.md

 > How will your attendees benefit from your session?
 What are the expected takeaways for your audience?
 Consider the diversity of your audience if it is a broad or general interest talk.

-Attendees will have an opportunity to share insights and experiences, learn from each other and build relationships...
+Attendees will have an opportunity to share insights and experiences, learn from each other and form valuable connections.

 The insights gathered in this session will form the basis of a position statement and guidance document that will attempt to represent the views of the RSE community towards these technologies.
+Note that "views" does not necessarily imply consensus; we anticipate there being areas of dissensus which may be worth including in their own right.

 Attendees who remain for the second half of the session will be directly involved in the drafting of a position statement and guidance document on the use of GenAI-based coding tools.